jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_systemrequirements.md

 This estimate assumes default configuration in an average environment.
 Actual space used will depend on your environment and any data collection/storage configuration changes that are made.
 For more information, see the Spotlight Enterprise Sizing Wizard.
 You can access the wizard from the Spotlight Installation Center.

 ### SQL Server
-The Spotlight Statistics Repository can be installed on:
+The Spotlight Statistics Repository can be installed on SQL Server editions Enterprise and Standard:

 * SQL Server 2016
 * SQL Server 2014